14 Specificity

 This requirement is also measurable because it is easily verifiable.
 We can easily check that at most 20 results are displayed in a paginated list and that the results are sorted accordingly.
 And we can also easily check if this is all done in 10 seconds or less.

 When you begin drafting requirements, you will want to remove ambiguity as best you can by being specific and building in easily verifiable outcomes.
-This won’t guarantee that you won’t have disagreements with members of your team, the user, or the client as to whether or not you’ve implemented the requirement to their expectations.
-It will, however, reduce the likelihood that these sorts of disagreements will occur.
+This won’t guarantee that you won’t have disagreements with your team, the user, or the client.
+It will, however, reduce the likelihood that a disagreement occurs.

 Beyond a single requirement, you can also reduce ambiguity by using several requirements.
 For example, the requirements listed below (in combination with our improved requirement on the last page) describe a phasing in of functionality; each specific and measurable.
 When combined, they set expectations better than any single requirement.